geo-ant/blog/_posts/2025-11-16-binomal-sample-size-calculations.md

 ## Endnotes

 [^sample-overest]: This might or might not be a problem in practice.
 If we have are dealing with _in silico_ simulations, then increasing then increasing the number of samples might be reasonably cheap.
-If we have to e.g. recruit patients for a study, this will be
+If we have to e.g. recruit patients for a study, this can become a problem.
-[^conservative]: Do keep in mind that Brown _et al._ characterize the bounds overly conservative.
+[^conservative]: Again, do keep in mind that Brown _et al._ characterize the bounds as "wastefully conservative".
 [^garth]: I've been re-watching [Garth Marenghi's Darkplace](https://www.channel4.com/programmes/garth-marenghis-darkplace) again recently... and so should you. _at least_ $$k$$ successes.
 [^success-rate]: You can also choose $$r = p_l$$, but this will likely blow up your sample size a lot.
 You can also choose $$r<p_l$$, but that will not allow you to reach high confidence levels of $$p>p_l$$.
 That should make sense intuitively.